ceceppa/anima/README.md

 # Anima

-Anima is an addon for Godot that allows you to create rich animation easily.
+Anima is an addon for Godot that allows you to create rich animations easily.

 ## Introduction